-This option is available only in the Software Appliance / VMware Virtual Appliance edition.
+This option is available only in editions Appliance and Box.
 If this option is enabled, once a new version of the product is detected, the corresponding update package is downloaded immediately and the firewall can be updated directly from the administration interface.